Garden Salad is a combination of cucumber, tomatoes, radishes, parsley, romaine lettuce, and sunflower seeds.

 How To Make This Easy Garden Salad with Herb Dressing

-- Hard boil your eggs.
-Once they’re cooked, set aside.
-I usually boil a bunch of eggs at once and store the rest in the fridge for later meals.
+- BOIL THE EGGS – Adding hard-boiled eggs is optional.
+If you do add them, this part should be done first.
+Once they’re cooked, set them aside.
+I usually boil a bunch of eggs at once and store the rest in the fridge for future meals.

-- Make your dressing in a small mason jar or bowl.
+- MAKE THE SALAD DRESSING – Make your dressing in a small mason jar or bowl.
 Add the olive oil, maple syrup, lemon juice, dried thyme, and minced garlic.
-Seal with a lid and shake it up.
+Seal with a lid and shake it up to mix.

-- Wash and chop all of the vegetables including romaine lettuce, cherry tomatoes, mini cucumbers, radishes, and parsley.
-Add the veggies to a bowl along with sunflower seeds and toss together.
+- CHOP VEGGIES – Wash and chop all of the vegetables including romaine lettuce, cherry tomatoes, mini cucumbers, radishes, and parsley.
+Add the veggies to a bowl along with sunflower seeds and toss them together.

-- Drizzle on your dressing and top with a sliced hard-boiled egg.
-And there you have it, one of the easiest salad recipes!
+- ASSEMBLE – Drizzle on your dressing and top with a sliced hard-boiled egg.
+And there you have it, one of the easiest salad recipes ever!

 - 1 cup fresh parsley